In Collier County, the population has been steadily increasing over the past decade. Projections show that the population should grow 7.7% by 2023.

-In Collier County, the average income is around $60,000 per capita.
+In Collier County, the median household income is around $66,500.

 Collier County is ranked number one in the state of Florida of the Industry Diversification Index from the FGCU Regional Economic Research Institute.

 Doing Business in Collier

 |Personal Income Tax||0%|

 Collier County provides expedited permitting for all projects and provides a money-back guarantee if reviews are not completed on time.
 A Fast Track program is also available for economic development projects.